canopy-js/canopy-js/README.md

 ```

-Subtopics can only be referenced from within the file that they are defined (with the exception of "import references", which will be explained below.)
+Subtopics can only be referenced from within the file that they are defined (with the exception of "import references," which will be explained below.)

 Within a given topic, a subtopic can only be referenced once because the subtopics of the topics must form a tree, with each paragraph having only one parent reference.
 If you want to have two references to a subtopic, you can either make that subtopic a topic proper, or use a "self-import reference" which will be discussed below.